robertdebock/learn-ansible/ADVANCED/inventory.md

 Remember that a non-executable file (a text file) is read, wher as an executable file will be executed.
 The executable version would be called a "dynamic inventory".

+A non-executable file is a simple text file, that contains the hosts and groups the hosts.

 ### Formats

 The inventory file can be written in [INI](https://en.wikipedia.org/wiki/INI_file), [YAML](https://yaml.org) and even [JSON](https://www.json.org/json-en.html).

-> I would advice to use the INI-format.
+> I would advice to use the INI-format as it's pretty easy to read and write.

 ### Locations